matomo-org/piwik-python-api/doc/tracking_api/usage.rst

     pt.set_api_url('http://example.com/piwik.php')
     pt.do_track_page_view('Page title')

-Yes, this code is a little odd but that's how the PHP class was built.
-I will probably refactor the code in the future and break compatibility.
+I think this code is a little odd, but that's how the PHP class was built.

 .. _usage-with-django: